mswart/ruby-modernizr/README.md

 This project isn't that interesting, yet...

 If you look the [Modernizr download page](http://www.modernizr.com/download/), you'll notice you can customize and opt out of alot more stuff.
-With this library, only the community add-ons section is optional.
-Kind of sucks.
+At the moment, this library can only exclude the detections in the community add-ons section.
+Kinda sucks.

 Well, good news is that Modernizr v3 is supposed to moving most of its "core" feature detects out of the main file into seperate ones.
 Once this happens you'll be able to get the same level of granularity from this gem as the awesome download builder.